-10.6 Head Rebound Velocity - Acceleration Sled Technique
+10.4 Head Rebound Velocity - Acceleration Sled Technique

 The head rebound velocity (in the horizontal/X direction) should be determined using target tracking.
-Ideally this should be performed using footage acquired from on-board camera systems, however off-board systems can provide suitable views providing the camera positioning is correct and compensation is made for the movement of the sled.
-Various proprietary film analysis packages include functions to achieve this analysis consequently this method will not be covered in detail in this document.
 Refer to the Euro NCAP Film and Photo protocol for additional considerations regarding the use of high speed cameras.

-10.6.1 Time for Occurrence of Peak Rebound Velocity.
+10.4.1 Time for Occurrence of Peak Rebound Velocity.
 Theoretically, the peak rebound velocity should occur due to the elastic energy release from the seat assembly, after the peak sled acceleration has occurred.
 In the case of an acceleration sled this should also be prior to the sled braking, which at the earliest should occur from 300ms.
 It should be verified that there is sufficient time before the onset of sled braking for the particular sled being used, and that any peak rebound velocity analysis is not undertaken during the sled braking phase.
 The rebound velocity of the ATD is usually generated due to the release of stored elastic energy within the seat structure, suspension and foam.
 The time of occurrence of peak rebound velocity should be the maximum horizontal component of head rebound velocity calculated between T=0 and 300ms.

-10.6.2 The ATD shall be equipped with a suitable target placed on the side of the head flesh, coincident with the head centre of gravity.
+10.4.2 The ATD shall be equipped with a suitable target placed on the side of the head flesh, coincident with the head centre of gravity.
 Additionally, three sled targets will be required.
 Two fixed targets of known separation should be placed on the sled in the same XZ plane, such that a fixed reference can be obtained that will not be obscured during the test (B1 and B2 targets).
 In the case of an onboard view, a small compensation may be required for camera movement or shake.
 This can be made using the two fixed targets of known spacing on the sled, and a third target from which a sled coordinate system may be created.
 All target points used for analysis should be depth scaled to compensate for any differences in the Y-coordinates.

-10.6.3 Determination of Rebound Velocity
+10.4.3 Determination of Rebound Velocity